 - Diffusion: There are often strong emotions attached to disputes and mediations, and occasionally those will come out in the mediation.
 A facilitative mediator will encourage the parties to proceed with civility and will encourage the parties to diffuse their strong emotions.
 This helps keep the parties on track and the conversation civil.

 - Acknowledgment: A facilitative mediator will also give the parties space and encourage the parties to acknowledge the other party’s position and interests.
-This helps the parties understand the other’s position and is often what one party needs to feel comfortable settling.
+Facilitative mediation helps the parties understand the other’s position and is often what one party needs to feel comfortable settling.

-- Caucuses and Joint Sessions: This type of mediation moves seamlessly between individual caucuses with the parties and joint sessions where the parties can share directly with each other.
-This strikes a balance between control and empathy.
+- Caucuses and Joint Sessions: Facilitative mediation moves seamlessly between individual caucuses with the parties and joint sessions where the parties can share directly with each other.
+This is how facilitative mediation strikes a balance between control and empathy.

-Facilitative mediators allow the parties to drive the outcome of the case and encourage the parties to be creative in their settlement and with each other.
-Facilitative mediators tend to be the most common style today and work well in a wide variety of situations.
-The mixture of control and party agency makes it an agreeable style for many parties as well.
-This style works well for parties that are on the way to settlement and understand what they need.
+Facilitative mediation allows the parties to drive the outcome of the case and encourages the parties to be creative in their settlement and with each other.
+The facilitative mediation style tends to be the most common style today and works well in a wide variety of situations.
+The mixture of control and party agency makes facilitative mediation an agreeable style for many parties as well.
+The facilitative mediation style works well for parties that are on the way to settlement and understand what they need.
 It also requires parties who are comfortable sharing their needs with the other party.

 - No Opinion: Transformative mediators will not offer an opinion on the strength or weakness of a party’s case.
 This allows the parties to be confident in their decisions.

 - Encourage Evaluation: Transformative mediators encourage the parties to evaluate their position in relation to each other.
-This allows the parties to come to their own conclusions about the strength or weaknesses of their case.
+Transformative mediation allows the parties to come to their own conclusions about the strength or weaknesses of their case.

-- Following: The mediator will follow the lead of the parties and encourage the parties to continue to participate.
-This gives the parties control over the process.
+- Following: The transformative mediators will follow the lead of the parties and encourage the parties to continue to participate.
+Transformative mediation gives the parties control over the process.

-- Empathy: Transformative mediators will encourage empathy and acknowledge the other party’s position, allowing the parties to see the needs of the other party.
+- Empathy: The transformative mediation process encourages empathy and acknowledges the other party’s position, allowing the parties to see the needs of all the parties involved.

-- Guide: The transformative mediator will guide the parties as they move toward settlement rather than act as an authority figure with the answers.
-This again returns agency to the parties.
+- Guide: The transformative mediators will guide the parties as they move toward settlement rather than act as authority figures with the answers.
+The transformative approach returns the agency to the parties.

 - Joint Sessions: Transformative mediation happens almost exclusively in joint sessions because only the parties can drive the mediation and separating them from each other removes the human element from the mediation and information.
-This gives the parties the ability to control how their information is relayed.
+Transformative mediation gives the parties the ability to control how their information is relayed.

 Transformative mediation seeks to preserve relationships and encourage the parties to look past their differences and find common ground where they can agree.
-It allows the parties to control the outcome of the mediation and control the process of achieving that outcome.
-This is particularly helpful when the preservation of a relationship is important to the parties.
-It works best when the parties have already begun to negotiate and have an idea of what may work for a settlement.
+Transformative mediation allows the parties to control the outcome of the mediation and control the process of achieving that outcome.
+These transformative techniques are particularly helpful when the preservation of a relationship is important to the parties.
+Transformative mediation works best when the parties have already begun to negotiate and have an idea of what may work for a settlement.